HL7/FHIRPath/spec/fluentpath.md

 	the `where()` function will iterate over each item in the input collection (elements named `given`) and `$this` will be set to each item when the expression passed to `where()` is evaluated.
 * Optional parameters are enclosed in square brackets in the definition of a function.
-* All functions return a collection, but if this is a single item of a predefined type, the description of the function will specify its output type explicitly, instead of just stating `collection`, e.g. `all(...) : boolean`
+* All functions return a collection, but if the function or operation will always produce a collection containing a single item of a predefined type, the description of the function will specify its output type explicitly, instead of just stating `collection`, e.g. `all(...) : boolean`

 ### 5.1 Existence
 #### empty() : boolean